hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/09-vcs-collaboration/assignment.md

 type: challenge
 title: Collaborating with VCS
 teaser: |
-  Now that you've got your version control system configured with Terraform Cloud, you can collaborate on changes to your application deployment.
+  Now that you've got your version control system configured with HCP Terraform, you can collaborate on changes to your application deployment.
 notes:
 - type: text
   contents: |-